11nithin/Election_Analysis/README.md

      Denver: 82.8% (306,055)
  ```
 - **The winner of the election**
-- Candidate Diana DeGette who recieved 73.8% of the vote and "272,892" number of votes.
+    Candidate Diana DeGette  won the election with 73.8% of the vote and "272,892" number of votes.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ![Electionresult](https://github.com/11nithin/Election_Analysis/blob/main/Resources/Election_result.PNG)